How To Partition Your XBOX One Hard Drive

 You Will Need To Download The Following Files:

-(You only need to download the files marked "xboxonehdd-master.." and the filed named "Bootanim")
+(You only need to download the files marked Win (for Windows) or Linux "xboxonehdd-master.." and the file named "Bootanim")

 THEN, you also need to download the following OSU1 file from Microsoft's website -